AntonielAureliano/3-column-preview-card-component-main/README-template.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [CSS Grid Layout](https://www.origamid.com/projetos/grid/) - Great examples about CSS Grid Layout that helped me and will help me with any questions that arise when I'm developing.
+I believe it can help people who are starting out in the development area.

 ## Author